 TIP 1: Start off with a SMALL amount of lotion.
 The shea butter can be very oily and a little goes a long way.

 Tip 2: Add in more lotion or powdered makeup depending on what kind of coverage you want.
 Want more of a tinted moisturizer?
 Add a bit more lotion than powder.
 Want fuller coverage?
 Add in more powdered makeup.

 Make sure to mix in SMALL batches and keep adding to it.
 I promise a little will go a long way in covering your face.

 So at this point, you probably still have some questions.
 I’ll try my best to read your mind and answer beforehand.

 In a little plastic bowl or plate or makeup palette.
 I have a little plastic bowl and mixer I got from China for like $3 on Amazon.
 Use what you have though.

 HOW DO I APPLY IT?

-Well, there are a number of ways to apply.
+As far as the application: there are a number of ways to apply the DIY foundation.
 NEVER with your fingers, please.
 That’s how bacteria gets on your skin and causes breakouts.
 You can either use a makeup applying brush, of which there are loads and loads out there.
 Or you can use a beauty blender.
 I use a knock-off beauty blender and while beauty experts may think this is blasphemous it’s worked out great for me so far.